acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - This gives a 4× model size reduction
 - Computation is also faster on devices with integer acceleration

-> **BEGINNER'S NOTE:** Quantization is like rounding dollar amounts to the nearest cent.
+> **🟢 Beginner Tip:** Quantization is like rounding dollar amounts to the nearest cent.
 You lose a tiny bit of precision, but calculations become much simpler and faster.

-**Quantization-Aware Training**
+#### Quantization-Aware Training

 To minimize accuracy loss during quantization, we use quantization-aware training: